 While it is important for a business to build a robust social media following, using social media in partnership with more traditional channels can enhance the potency of these efforts.
 Direct mail, which can elicit a pronounced emotional response, brings added value to a campaign by making a message more memorable.
 Together, direct mail and social media can heighten the influence and reach of a company’s marketing strategy.

 Every marketing campaign gives a company the chance to learn and improve, and more importantly, find the tactics that spell out success.
-Today, companies employ a number of popular methods in order to measure and fine-turn their direct mail efforts.
+Today, companies employ a number of popular methods in order to measure and fine-turn their direct mail efforts to improve response and engagement rates.
 They include QR codes, activation codes, social media and more.
 Discover which options work best for you.

 Tactic 1: Personal URL (PURL)